polipones/pod-hugo-main-website/content/events/index.en.md

 <iframe id="pod-events-calendar" loading="lazy" width="100%" allowfullscreen=true src="https://cloud.pod.cvut.cz/index.php/apps/calendar/embed/666q8eA7DaPq6K6e"></iframe>
 {{</rawhtml>}}

-## Event for newcomers/firstgraders
+## Newcomers’ event

-Main goal of this event is to familiarize students with the Podolí dormitory life.
-The event includes a discussion with representatives of respective organisations which makes an opportunity to greet other students living at the dormitory and to include oneself to the new social bubble with ones colleagues.
-Presentations about the dormitory are being projected and the discussion with invited guests and students follows.
+This event introduces new students to life at the Podolí dormitory.
+Representatives of local organisations present their activities and answer questions.
+It is also an opportunity to meet other residents.

-There are multiple tables representing each of the main benefits, fun activities and the Pod-O-Lee club itself.
-There is also a tour around the dormitory to show people where to find everything.
+Information stands introduce the club’s benefits, activity groups, and Pod-O-Lee itself.
+Guided tours show newcomers where to find the different facilities and services.

-The evening also includes beer, sweet drink and something to eat aswell.
+Refreshments, beer, and soft drinks are also available.

 [Freshman’s guide to Podolí](../AP_EN.pdf)